nataliiasolomchak21/zodiac-sign-app/README.md

    The user is required to enter valid zodiac sign that starts with a capital letter.
 Entering any other values will result in an error.

+This program offers a flexible user experience, adapting based on the user's knowledge.
+The user is not forced to navigate through irrelevant menu options.
+Instead, the flow adjusts to provide a tailored interaction:

+If the user is unsure of their zodiac sign, they will be prompted to enter their birth date.
+The program will then determine and reveal their sign.
+However, if the user already knows their sign, they can simply enter it upfront to immediately receive customized feedback.